-Are you trying to time a sale or purchase on Lake Joseph?
+Are you trying to time a sale or purchase in Muskoka?
 Seasonality matters here more than almost anywhere else in Muskoka.
-Travel patterns, open‑water access, and summer lifestyle goals all shape when buyers look and how sellers price.
+Weather patterns, open‑water access, and summer lifestyle goals all shape when buyers look and how sellers price.
 In this guide, you’ll learn how each season shifts demand, what to expect for showings and offers, and how to plan your launch window for the best results.
 Let’s dive in.

-• Lifestyle timing.
-Most buyers aim to enjoy summer on the lake, so they plan in spring.
+- Lifestyle timing.
+Most buyers aim to enjoy summer on the lake, so they plan in the spring.

 What to expect each season